 Adnym's branding goes miles away from just some graphic lines and a nice pallet: it's all about DNA.
 They say they are a no-logo brand, committed to changing the fashion scene with a particular way of looking at sizing, paying attention to details, and carefully creating long-term products — in other words: "choose less, choose wisely."

 We met Stefan and Frippe, ppl behind Adnym's genderless minimal aesthetic, in the brand's studio to share a few thoughts.
 Roll your scroll.

-To kick things off, let's get a little bit back to the past to understand where u guys come from.
-How did u get together to found Adnym?
+To kick things off, let's get a little bit back to the past to understand where you come from.
+How did you get together to found Adnym?

 Frippe: We have a pretty extensive background in the industry, more or less 30 years of different brands and everything.
 I used to work for Wrangler, the denim company, before working in retail stores around Stockholm for more than 10 years.
 Then I got to a point where I needed to take all this accumulated experience and to do it my way.
 We have a third partner who felt the same way and Stefan also jumped on board.